sanjay-azad/home/index.md

 The same sequence of string may look random to somebody and filled with patterns to someone seeking it.
 With long enough time, the structure reveals itself to any given observer.
 That's precisely the reason why defining scientifically - *randomness* and *pattern* is such a tedious task.
 Particularly, when the length of the string to be considered can vary.

+- We are living in an *eternal* time.

-These factors are a part of our personality too.
+The randomness & structure are a part of our personality too.
 Our degree of openness to a situation or theory tells about our randomness; and our pre-disposition, reasoning and criticism show the character of our structure.
-We may consider that, generally, our concious mind is all structure - and the sub-concious, a randomness.
+We may consider that, generally, our concious mind is all structure, and the sub-concious is a randomness.

 We live in a conflict between the *randomness* of the universe and the *structure* that makes human understanding possible.
 So, Science and Philosophy both are constantly putting more and more randomness into the structure to make us comprehend things and intellectually act upon them.
 Thst's how we are learning and growing in this infinitely complex universe.